tigerfarm/arduino/Altair101/Processor/README.md

     Only the HLT opcode changes the statusByte.
 }
 void processOpcodeData() {
+    // if not jumping, increment programCounter.
+    // if jumping, programCounter is set to an address, don't increment it.
     // dataByte is used through the opcode processes.
     ...
     dataByte = memoryData[programCounter];